 Division of Consultation/Liaison Psychiatry

-CL staff are frequently embedded in non-psychiatric settings such as intensive care units, cancer centres, dialysis units and Rehab centers.
+CL staff are frequently embedded in non-psychiatric settings such as intensive care units, dialysis and transplant units, and cancer centres.
 The CLD therefore serves as a professional and academic home within the Department of Psychiatry for its far-flung members.

 Administratively, there is a Divisional steering committee that meets quarterly, with open membership to any Divisional member, but standing representation from each teaching site, the resident body, and a Status-Only representative.
 This committee disseminates information, plans Divisional activities and debates any issues brought forward by divisional members.

 The CLD is notable for the educational scholarship and leadership of its members and many members are international leaders in their research domains.

 Third year clinical clerks rotate through C-L services at the general hospitals, typically spending 3 weeks as junior members of a CL team.
 These students learn fundamentals such as the recognition and management of delirium, or how to improve coping with difficult circumstances.
 However, they are also exposed to aspects of psychiatric care that will impact on their future practice regardless of specialty.
 These include optimizing doctor-patient communication, understanding the role of interpersonal relationships in medicine, and how to apply strategies for appreciating and managing one’s own reactions to challenges in patient care.
 Opportunities exist in the CLD for selective and elective medical students to be involved in inpatient and outpatient settings.